-A History of the WTO and Why America Must Leave Now
+Why America Must Leave the World Trade Organization Now

 After World War II, America was on the rise.
 The Axis powers of Germany, Italy and Japan were defeated.
 It was time to rebuild.
 To tighten ties with our allies and help rebuild Europe, new global organizations were created to unite against the perceived next threat to democracy: communism.
 Thus were the Bretton Woods institutions, the World Bank and the International Monetary Fund, born.
 Along with the World Bank and IMF came the International Trade Organization (ITO), an agency of the United Nations, and, separately, the General Agreement on Tariffs and Trade (GATT).